MeisaChi/Unit3_repo/Project/Project3.md

         self.parent.current = "LoginScreen"
 ```
 This is the code for the sing up screen.

+The screen Signup Screen will be a class inherited under MDScreen.

 try_submit is the funtion that happens when the submit button for creating an account is pressed, and first, it will collect inputs from the textfields.
 Firts, using an if statement, the program checks if the first password is the same as the confirmed password. if it is different, it shows an error message.
 If it is the same, an elif statement will check if the password has more than 6 letters.
 If not, it shows another error message.
 If the user input passes both of those if statements, the program will use encrypt_password function to create a hash for the password that the user has input.
 Then, the program uses database_worker to connect to the database.
 The query will be inserting the email, username and the hash, which is the hashed password, and then run_save will save the values into the users table of the database.
 After the conneciton to the database is cut, Pycharm will print that the registaration is complete, and will go back to the Login Screen.